CityofToronto/bdit_king_pilot_dashboard/miovision/r/exploratory_analysis.md

     ## adjust the group aesthetic?
     ## geom_path: Each group consists of only one observation.
 Do you need to
     ## adjust the group aesthetic?
+    ## geom_path: Each group consists of only one observation.
+Do you need to
+    ## adjust the group aesthetic?
+    ## geom_path: Each group consists of only one observation.
+Do you need to
+    ## adjust the group aesthetic?
+    ## geom_path: Each group consists of only one observation.
+Do you need to
+    ## adjust the group aesthetic?

 ![](exploratory_analysis_files/figure-markdown_github/unnamed-chunk-6-22.png)![](exploratory_analysis_files/figure-markdown_github/unnamed-chunk-6-23.png)

+    ## geom_path: Each group consists of only one observation.
+Do you need to
+    ## adjust the group aesthetic?
+    ## geom_path: Each group consists of only one observation.
+Do you need to
+    ## adjust the group aesthetic?
     ## geom_path: Each group consists of only one observation.
 Do you need to
     ## adjust the group aesthetic?
     ## geom_path: Each group consists of only one observation.
 Do you need to